SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 This formatting of the \simspin{} input allows the code specific metadata to be summarised in an efficient way.
 In the output of this file, we summarise the properties of the input simulation (e.g. the simulation type and location of the input file from which this product has been made); the parameter choices (e.g. the name and properties of the chosen spectral templates); as well as a record of the code version used to build the file and the date on which it was constructed.
 This aids the user in inspecting the status of a given file in a human-readable way.
 It also enables the user to re-create the same file with the same methodology in the future without needing to retain the code used to generate the file.

 Besides the universal formatting procedure and metadata addition, the main justification for creating a `\simspin{}'-formatted input file is to pre-compute the computationally expensive steps - (1) associating a spectrum with each particle, (2) to align the object within the field of view such that our observations are clearly defined and (3) smoothing gas particle or cell properties across their kernel.
 The galaxy within the output file can be observed multiple times once a single \simspin{} file has been constructed.
 However, there are some choices made at this stage that may depend on the type of observations you wish to make, as highlighted in the code snippet above.
 Further information about these choices will be discussed in this section.
+We present the necessary considerations for hydrodynamical models, including the treatment of gas (\S \ref{sec:gas_ss}) and stars (\S \ref{sec:stars_ss}), and for N-body models (\S \ref{sec:nbody_ss}) below.